ktao22/gadeem/_team/yen-nhi.md

 linkedinurl: ""
 weight: 7
 ---
-Không Chuyên Khoá 23-26, THPT chuyên Võ Nguyên Giáp.
+Chuyên Võ Nguyên Giáp 23-26

 You can call me chishiya (チシヤ), ain’t nothing but a fruit lover (๑>◡<๑)